puppetlabs/modulesync_configs/moduleroot/CONTRIBUTING.md

 ## Getting Started

-Our puppet modules provide [`Gemfile`](./Gemfile)s which can tell a ruby package manager such as [bundler](http://bundler.io/) what Ruby packages, or Gems, are required to build, develop, and test this software.
+Our Puppet modules provide [`Gemfile`](./Gemfile)s, which can tell a Ruby package manager such as [bundler](http://bundler.io/) what Ruby packages, or Gems, are required to build, develop, and test this software.

-Please make sure you have [bundler installed](http://bundler.io/#getting-started) on your system, then use it to install all dependencies needed for this project in the project root, by running
+Please make sure you have [bundler installed](http://bundler.io/#getting-started) on your system, and then use it to install all dependencies needed for this project in the project root by running

 ```shell
 % bundle install --path .bundle/gems